U.S. Treasury chief may visit China as trade tensions simmer

 Mnuchin also declined to say what he wants from a trade deal with China, adding, “If we have a deal, you’ll know what it looks like when we have it.”

 China has threatened retaliation against U.S. exports if Washington pushes ahead with the tariffs.
-The row cast a pall over the semi-annual gathering of the world’s finance officials, with IMF Managing Christine Lagarde warning earlier this week that it could damage confidence, investment and growth in the global economy.
+The row, which comes as the world economy records its strongest growth in years, cast a pall over the semi-annual gathering of the world’s finance officials.

-Lagarde told a press conference on Saturday that there would be no winners from such a conflict.
+IMF Managing Christine Lagarde warned earlier this week that a U.S.-China trade war threatened to damage confidence, investment and growth.
+On Saturday, she told a press conference there would be no winners from such a conflict.

 “It is important that as a global community we keep trade open, we ensure that we work within the multilateral system that we have to make sure if there are disputes, these disputes are resolved,” she said.